keboola/connection-docs/tutorial/onboarding/architecture-guide/index.md

 2. **Managed by BI/data/IT teams:** These teams oversee the entire data landscape, orchestrating processing and datasets availability for consumption.
 3. **Centralized data access:** Individual data consumers access datasets provided by the data team or via visualization tools linked to a specific database segment.

-**Considerations for implementation:**
+**Key considerations:**
 1. **Layer-based structure:** The architecture is organized into logical layers, with each team handling data processing tasks without overlap.
 2. **Ownership by data team:** The data team plays a pivotal role in managing and coordinating data across all layers.
 3. **Managed data access:** Access to data is regulated, with datasets either distributed by the data team or accessed via visualization tools connected to specific database parts.

 **Benefits:**
-1. **Efficient collaboration:** Teams collaborate efficiently within their designated pipeline steps, leading to streamlined processes and enhanced efficiency.
+1. **Efficient collaboration:** Teams collaborate efficiently within their designated pipeline steps, streamlining processes and enhancing efficiency.
 2. **Clear responsibilities:** Responsibilities are clearly defined based on the logical layers, **preventing confusion** and promoting focused efforts.
 3. **Centralized management:** Centralized data management by BI, data, or IT teams ensures a **structured and organized** approach to data processing.